 If, after having been set free from the Law of Moses through the righteousness of Christ, we continue to walk in sin, there no longer is a sacrifice that avails for us.
 We are disobeying Christ.
 We are walking in willful sin.
 Although we name the name of Christ we shall reap death; for the wages of sin is death whether committed by Christian or non-Christian.
 The fruit of sin always is death.

-Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.
+Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.
 (James 1:15)

 The above verse was written to Christian Jews and it applies both to Christians and non-Christians.